yaleman/dewar/README.md

 - File metadata should be
   - hash (the unique file ID)
+  - known-good status
-  - size - allows for bucketing when finding similar-sized PHP files for example
+  - size - allows for bucketing when finding similar-sized PHP files for example <+- Decide if this is a thing?
-  - MIME type by say.. unix `file` or another method?
+  - MIME type by say.. unix `file` or another method? <+- maybe?
 - Job Metadata should include:
   - timestamp (typically when submitted, or when sample was collected)
   - the relative file structure as a tree of filenames and their associated hashes